Days Countdown

 Understanding the International Day of Non-Violence

-The International Day of Non-Violence is commemorated annually on October 2nd.
-This significant day was established by the United Nations in 2007 to honor Mahatma Gandhi’s birthday, emphasizing Gandhi’s philosophy of non-violence and the importance of peaceful protest in promoting social change.
+The International Day of Non-Violence is observed each year on October 2nd.
+The United Nations designated this date in 2007 to mark the birthday of Mahatma Gandhi and to recognize his philosophy of non-violence and peaceful protest as tools for social and political change.

 The Origin of the Day